MacMillan 183, 2357 Main Mall

 University of Toronto, BA, Psychology

-Prof. Fraser works with many organizations to find practical ways to improve the lives of animals.
-He is one of the original members of the Animal Welfare Working Group of the World Organisation for Animal Health (Paris) which develops global animal welfare standards on behalf of the 180 member nations.
+Prof. Fraser has worked with many organizations to find practical ways to improve the lives of animals.
+He was one of the original members of the Animal Welfare Working Group of the World Organisation for Animal Health (Paris) which develops global animal welfare standards on behalf of the 180 member nations.
 He chaired the expert consultation on animal welfare of the Food and Agriculture Organization of the United Nations (Rome).
-Within Canada he was elected one of the original members of the National Farm Animal Health and Welfare Council and led the development of the Council’s national strategy for farm animal welfare.
-He also serves on advisory committees for Institut National de la Recherche Agronomique (Paris), the Centre for Zoo Animal Welfare (Detroit), Verified Beef Production (Calgary), and as advisor on animal welfare to the Loblaw Companies.
+Within Canada he was elected one of the original members of the National Farmed Animal Health and Welfare Council and led the development of the Council’s national strategy for farm animal welfare.
+He has served on advisory committees for many institutions, research programs and companies in various countries.

 In addition to his professional work, Prof. Fraser is an enthusiastic cyclist, a sometime contributor of light verse to Canadian radio, a bad pianist, a father of four, grandfather of three, and mentor to a wide range of valued students and colleagues.
 He was appointed Member of the Order of Canada in 2005 for his work as ‘a pioneer in the field of animal welfare science’.

 - Animal Welfare and the Ethics of Animal Use (APBI 315).
-An interdisciplinary course which introduces students to the scientific study of animal welfare and many of the ethical issues surrounding the use of animals in agriculture, science, and society.
+An interdisciplinary course that introduces students to the scientific study of animal welfare and many of the ethical issues surrounding the use of animals in agriculture, science, and society.
 Co-taught with D.M.
 Weary.
-Click here to read student comments about this and related courses.

 - Animals and Global Issues (APBI 414).
 A fourth-year seminar course that examines global issues such as the expansion of world animal production, the role of animals in new human infectious diseases, and the role of animal products in human nutrition.
 This course revolves around independent research, discussion and essay-writing.